 The digital pictures in photo gallery below cover the entire journey from Albany, NY, to Irkutsk, Siberia.
 The total distance I travelled one way was 9,000 miles (including the flight over Atlantic ocean).
 Now, without leaving the comfort of your house, you can see what I saw traveling half-way around the globe.

-Next photo gallery contains pictures that I took while staying at my friend's summer house in Port Baikal which is located on the north-western shore of the lake Baikal, west of the Angara river mouth.
+Next photo gallery below contains pictures that I took while staying at my friend's summer house in Port Baikal which is located on the north-western shore of the lake Baikal, west of the Angara river mouth.
 Three days of my staying there was not enough time to capture all beautiful scenes that the lake Baikal could offer.
-Most of the time, I was in a state of awe observing picturesque surroundings that were changing their colors as the weather or daylight changed.
+Most of the time, I was in a state of awe observing picturesque "lakescapes" and surrounding landscapes that were changing their colors as the weather or daylight changed.
 The most challenging task was to capture snow peaks of the Hamar-Daban Mountain Range on another side of the lake, some 50 miles away.

 Map of Lake Baikal

 In the following photo galleries, you will see the images of everything what I came across during my short stay and exploration in the Port Baikal area.
-You'll also see how a typical Baikalian fish delicacy, 'Split Fish', is prepared.
+You will also see how a typical Baikalian fish delicacy, 'Split Fish', is prepared.
 The recipe is simple and the fish titbit is yummy!
 The second photo gallery depicts incredible images of Lake Baikal scenic views which were captured by a well-known photographer Boris Dmitriev.